eclipse-arche/arche/README.md

 For more details, see: https://www.eclipse.org/legal/ECA.php

-## License

-This project will be licensed under the MIT or Apache License.
-Finals descision is dependent on currently ongoing final opensource scans of the already existing code.

 ## Contact

 For more information, visit the project page: https://projects.eclipse.org/projects/automotive.arche

+## Projects
+- `org.eclipse.arche.platform` - [here](code/languages/org.eclipse.arche.platform/README.md)

+## License
+All files in this repository are Copyright (c) 2025 CARIAD SE and are licensed under the terms of the MIT license, unless otherwise stated.